RobertHue/SFML_Example/README.md

-# Tree
+# SFML
-A simple templated Tree in C++ using standard containers

-progress status: Not done and fully tested yet
+A simple SFML example with cmake to work with as a starting point